String Quartets (Schoenberg): String Quartet No. 1, Op. 7

 A large work consisting of one movement which lasts longer than 45 minutes, Schoenberg's First String Quartet established his reputation as a composer.
 Begun in the summer of 1904 and completed in September 1905, the quartet is remarkable for its density of its orchestration.

-Unlike his later atonal works, the quartet is in D minor.
+The quartet is in D minor.
 The tonality is stretched to the limit as was common in late Romantic music.
 It also carries a small collection of themes which appear repeatedly in many guises.
 Instead of balanced phrase structures typical of string quartet writing up to that period, Schoenberg wrote asymmetrical phrases that build into larger cohesive groups.

 According to Schoenberg, when he showed the score to Gustav Mahler, the composer exclaimed: "I have conducted the most difficult scores of Wagner; I have written complicated music myself in scores of up to thirty staves and more; yet here is a score of not more than four staves, and I am unable to read them."

 String Quartet No. 2, Op.
 10

 This work in four movements was written during a very emotional time in Schoenberg's life.
 Though it bears the dedication "to my wife", it was written during Mathilde Schoenberg's affair with their friend and neighbour, artist Richard Gerstl, in 1908.
 It was first performed by the Rosé Quartet and the soprano Marie Gutheil-Schoder.

 The second movement quotes the Viennese folk song, "O du lieber Augustin".
 As musical settings of Stefan George's poetry, the third and fourth movements feature a soprano; a 1914 Vossische Zeitung critic called this innovation in genre Beethovenian (alluding to the Symphony No. 9, a choral symphony).

-On setting George, Schoenberg himself later wrote, "I was inspired by poems of Stefan George, the German poet, to compose music to some of his poems and, surprisingly, without any expectation on my part, these songs showed a style quite different from everything I had written before. … New sounds were produced, a new kind of melody appeared, a new approach to expression of moods and characters was discovered."
+On setting George, Schoenberg later wrote, "I was inspired by [his] poems ... and, surprisingly, without any expectation on my part, these songs showed a style quite different from everything I had written before. ...
+New sounds were produced, a new kind of melody appeared, a new approach to expression of moods and characters was discovered."

 The string quartet is in four movements: